-Tales of Grace f is the PlayStation 3 port of the popular Japanese RPG that was originally released on the Wii (only in Japan).
+Tales of Grace f is the PlayStation 3 port of the popular Japanese RPG that was originally released on the Nintendo Wii (only in Japan).
 The game is part of the long running Tales series with similar gameplay and story elements to the previous instalments in the franchise that have seen this JRPG rise the ranks amongst critics and genre fans alike.

 Combat is simple on the surface but delivers a good amount of depth for those willing to explore it like many of the great JRPGs before it.
 Battles are real time and similar to the previous Tales games uses a mixture of standard attacks and spells to deal damage to enemies while ensuring you’ve got ample choice in how you approach fights.
 Players can only directly control one character at a time but can switch between them quite easily which again builds on that variety to see you through the 50 odd hours.

-- Plenty of combat depth with options to set the AI preferences.
+- Plenty of combat depth with options to set the AI preferences for combat.

 - Fast paced combat that features plenty of on screen action and combat options for your controlled character.